Perilipin-1: Modulator of adipocyte lipid metabolism

 Specifically, in the basal state Perilipin A allows a low level of basal lipolysis by reducing the access of cytosolic lipases to stored triacylglycerol in LDs.
 It is found at their surface in a complex with CGI-58, the co-activator of ATGL.
 ATGL might also be in this complex but it is quiescent.

 Under lipolytically stimulated conditions, PKA is activated and phosphorylates up to 6 Serine residues on Perilipin A (Ser81, 222, 276, 433, 492, and 517) and 2 on HSL (Ser659, and 660).
 Although PKA also phosphorylates HSL, which can increase its activity, the more than 50-fold increase in fat mobilization (triggered by epinephrine) is primarily due to Perilipin phosphorylation.

 Then, Phosphorylated HSL translocates to the LD surface and associates with Perilipin A and Adipocyte fatty acid-binding protein (AFABP).
 Consequently, HSL gains access to triacylglycerol (TAG) and diacylglycerol (DAG), substrates in LDs.
 Also, CGI-58 separates from the LD outer layer which leads to a redistribution of ATGL.
 In particular, ATGL interacts with Perilipin A through phosphorylated Ser517.

 As a result, PKA phosphorylation implies an enriched colocation of HLS and ATGL which facilitates maximal lipolysis by the two lipases.

 Clinical significance

 Perilipin is an important regulator of lipid storage.
 Both an overexpression or deficiency of the protein, caused by a mutation, lead to severe health issues.

 Overexpression

 Perilipin expression is elevated in obese animals and humans.
 Polymorphisms in the human perilipin (PLIN) gene have been associated with variance in body-weight regulation and may be a genetic influence on obesity risk in humans.

-This protein can me modified by O-linked acetylglucosamine (O-GlNac) moieties and the enzyme that intervenes is O-GlcNAc transferase (OGT).
+This protein can be modified by O-linked acetylglucosamine (O-GlNac) moieties and the enzyme that intervenes is O-GlcNAc transferase (OGT).
 An abundance of OGT obstructs lipolysis and benefits diet-induced obesity and whole-body insulin resistance.
 Studies also propose that an overexpression of adipose O-GlcNAc signaling is a molecular expression of obesity and diabetes in humans.